curlybracketshq/giovanni.curlybrackets.it/_posts/2013-02-20-live-coding-with-chuck-on-ubuntu.markdown

     ALSA: use 2 periods for playback
     Cannot use real-time scheduling (RR/10)(1: Operation not permitted)

-Now try running examples, you should start earing some beats
+Now try running examples, you should start hearing some beats

     $ chuck otf_01.ck &
     [1] 7869